godot-rust/book/src/toolchain/debugging.md

 ## Launching with VS Code

 Here is an example launch configuration for Visual Studio Code.
-Launch configurations should be added to  `./.vscode/launch.json` relative to your project's root.
-This example assumes you have the [CodeLLDB](https://marketplace.visualstudio.com/items?itemName=vadimcn.vscode-lldb) extension installed, which is common for Rust development.
+Launch configurations should be added to  `./.vscode/launch.json`, relative to your project's root.
+This example assumes you have the [CodeLLDB] extension installed, which is common for Rust development.

 ```jsonc
 {